devOsiris21/miside-save/README.md

 This save file is ideal for:

-New speedrunners: Practice specific chapters without the need to unlock them.
+New speedrunners: Practice specific chapters without finishing game first.

 Casual players: That want to play with all cosmetics from the start.